 (4) HOW MUCH extra money (approximate cash or assets) required and

-(5) HOW MUCH estimated labor (FTE, or full-time equivalent) required to complete the assignment.
+(5) HOW MUCH estimated labor (FTP, or full-time person) required to complete the assignment.

 Method for Building Roles and Responsibility Matrix (RACI or RASI or LACTI)[*]